Volumetric capture

 Volumetric capture or volumetric video is a technique that captures a three-dimensional space, such as a location or performance.
-This type of volumography acquires data that can be viewed on flat screens as well as using 3D displays and VR goggles.
+This type of volumography acquires data that can be viewed on flat screens as well as using 3D displays and VR headset.
 Consumer-facing formats are numerous and the required motion capture techniques lean on computer graphics, photogrammetry, and other computation-based methods.
 The viewer generally experiences the result in a real-time engine and has direct input in exploring the generated volume.

 History

 Recording talent without the limitation of a flat screen has been depicted in science-fiction for a long time.
 Holograms and 3D real-world visuals have featured prominently in Star Wars, Blade Runner, and many other science-fiction productions over the years.
 Through the growing advancements in the fields of computer graphics, optics, and data processing, this fiction has slowly evolved into a reality.
 Volumetric video is the logical next step after stereoscopic movies and 360° videos in that it combines the visual quality of photography with the immersion and interactivity of spatialized content and could prove to be the most important development in the recording of human performance since the creation of contemporary cinema.
-The first volumetric video market report came out in May 2018 and the first online publication dedicated to volumetric video was released in November 2019 - "Volumetric Video News".